 Swiss Health Foreign Policy has two pillars: firstly, it supports further improving the overall health of the Swiss population and the healthcare system in general.
 Secondly, it is an instrument of Swiss foreign policy and, as such, is designed to support its objectives, i.e. to defend Swiss interests in a strategic manner and to contribute effectively to global health.
-It is focused on securing an individual's right to health, as well as to other health-related human rights.
+It is focused on securing an individual's right highlighting the importance of such cooperation. to health, as well as to other health-related human